-Just in case you’ve been living under a rock and don’t know what a budget is, let’s quickly discuss what a budget is and how it works.
-A budget is a plan that is created for your money.
-It lists both your total income and all of your monthly expenses and it creates a plan of where you’re going to allocate that money before it all disappears into the depths of cash registers and your couch cushions.
-A budget will help you plan for the things you need AND the things you want, it just gives you a plan and helps you achieve your goals no matter what they are.
+A budget is a plan that is created for your money that helps you plan for the things you need, and the things that you want.
+A budget lists your total income and your total monthly expenses and it creates a plan of where you’re going to allocate that money before it all disappears into the depths of cash registers and your couch cushions.

 5 Reasons Why You Need a Budget

-I’ll admit that a ton of us (including me from time to time) live above our means and lack of a budget is a huge contributing factor.
-It’s very important to start figuring out where you can cut things from your budget to stop living above your means because it’s only going to hurt you later on and you’ll never be able to have the life you truly want.
+It’s really important to start figuring out where you can cut things from your budget to stop living above your means because it’s only going to hurt you hater on, and you’ll never be able to have the life you truly want.

-During this budget creation you’ll be able to think of all the ways you want to truly improve your life and you can create ways that will help you get to your goals!
+During your budget creation you’ll be able to think of all the ways you truly want to improve your life and you can create ways that will help you get to your goals!

 The best part about a budget is that you can take the time to imagine your ideal day in 5 years and work backwards from that.
 What does your ideal day look like?
 What kinds of things have you accomplished?
 You can work all of these ideal situations into your budget.

-If in 5 years you see yourself with a gorgeous downtown apartment and a puppy, you could create a “dog” sinking fund as well as your “first & last months rent” sinking fund.
-These two things will help you work towards your goal without it making a big dent in your daily life because you’ve budgeted monthly for these expenses!
+How do you plan for the future?
+Well, there are these awesome things called Sinking Funds that allow you to save up for things by putting a small amount of money away each month towards a specific goal.
+Let’s say in 5 years you see yourself with a gorgeous downtown apartment and a puppy.
+You would create a dog sinking fund and a first & last month’s rent sinking fund.
+These two things will help you work towards your goal without it making a big dent in your daily life because you’ve budgeted monthly for these things.

 Another awesome thing that budgeting helps you with is being prepared for unwelcome emergencies.
-You can budget a certain amount of money each month to go into a specific account that’s just meant to cover those emergencies you weren’t prepared for.
-Emergency funds can change everything for you and make life so much less stressful.
+You can budget a certain amount of money each month to go into a specific account that’s just meant to cover these expenses that you can’t be prepared for, this account is called your Emergency Fund.

-Having a budget (especially if you use cash) ends up making you think harder about these unnecessary impulse buys.
-Think of it this way, if you know you’re digging into your grocery budget when you buy that extra bathing suit, you aren’t going to have enough money to eat for the month and it’s going to teach you a real lesson in self-control when you’re starving and eating saltine crackers for dinner.
+Having a budget (especially if it’s a cash budget) ends up making you think harder about these unnecessary impulse buys.
+Think of it this way, if you know you’re digging into your grocery budget when you buy that extra bathing suit, you aren’t going to have enough money to eat for the rest of the month.
+This will teach you a real lesson in self-control when you’re starving and eating saltine crackers for dinner.

-Budgeting is one of the absolute best ways you can improve your finances and I highly suggest you start working towards a budgeting system that works for you.
-It doesn’t have to be perfect but I promise it will be worth it.
+Budgeting is one of the absolute best ways you can improve your finances and I highly suggest you start working towards a budgeting system that works for YOU, don’t just try and use one for a long time because someone else says it works.
+You budget doesn’t have to be perfect, but I promise it’ll be worth it.